ginestah/CrashPad/README.md

 ## Overview

 _**CrashPad** is a community house sharing experience for climbers, and outdoorsy people.
 The goal is to create a space where you can find a place to crash around the country when visiting crags outside of your local area.
 Users will have the ability to make an account, and add their home as a CrashPad for others to crash at.
-Users can search for a crashpad by location, pricing/payment is through virtual currency that is obtained by listing their house as a crashpad, or by purchasing from the site This will prevent price gouging of particular crashpads, and create a trade based isolated economy._
+Users can search for a crashpad by location, and contact the host to negotiate a time to stay and for how long, pricing can be negotiated, or trade for cooking/cleaning or work._

 <br>